 Palaeolandscape implication: The sandy peat layer in a depression in the dune area was dated at around 105 AD.
 Possibly, the depression was a relic of an older Oer-IJ channel which was covered with drift sand after deposition of the Roman peaty fill.
 The older tidal inlet was not active anymore in the Iron Age since west of the HK location a coastal barrier had formed (S5, WRK and SG locations).
 At that time, the main channel / inlet was located south of the SP location.

-<h1>Location Castricum-Zanderij (CZ)
+<h1>Location: Castricum-Zanderij (CZ)

-Table A4.3a: 14C dates of building pit Castricum-Zanderij (CZ).
-Reference: Vos, 2007.
+Table A4.3a.
+14C dates of building pit Castricum-Zanderij (CZ) (Vos, 2007)